- 1 Best Ways To Meet Card Bonus Minimum Spending

 See which banks allow credit card funding here.
 See all the current Bank Bonuses here.
 Many popular banks allow $500 to $1,000 of credit card funding towards the opening deposit.
 For example, both Chase Bank and TD Bank have great sign-up bonuses and allow credit card funding.

-I’d recommend getting gift cards to merchants that you regularly spend money at anyway, such as grocery store, gas or supermarket gift cards.
+I’d recommend getting gift cards to merchants that you regularly spend money at anyway, such as grocery store, gas, restaurant or supermarket gift cards.
 That’s because these merchant-specific gift cards don’t involve any purchase fees.
 I tend to go for $500 in Whole Foods gift cards because it’s another necessity for me.
 Definitely check out these sites where you can use gift cards at discounted rates:

 For more versatility in being able to spend at any merchant that accepts credit cards, American Express and Visa Gift Cards are my other preferred option.
 They will both involve Purchase Fees ($3-$7) when purchased online or in a physical store, and Shipping Fees if purchased online.
 I depend on these gift cards for higher amounts, because I know I can spend them anywhere.